aiman-ami/pkr-depreciation-analysis/README.md

 | **2014** | 0.30% | 8.6% | Domestic supply pressures |
 | **2025** | 0.54% | 7.2% | Post-stabilization price stickiness |

-**Years with the highest pass-through from depreciation to inflation** filtering for years with >2% depreciation to avoid mathematical outliers:
+**Years with the highest pass-through from depreciation to inflation:** filtering for years with >2% depreciation to avoid mathematical outliers:

 | Rank | Year | Depreciation | Inflation | Pass-Through Coefficient |
 |---|---|---|---|---|